Privacy Policy

 No profiling pursuant to Art.
 22 GDPR.

-There is no automated decision-making, including profiling, within the meaning of Art.
-22 GDPR.
-In particular, personal data are not used to make decisions that have legal effects on you or similarly significantly affect you.
+No automated decision-making, including profiling within the meaning of Art.
+22 GDPR, takes place.
+In particular, personal data is not used to make decisions that produce legal effects concerning you or similarly significantly affect you.

-This privacy statement is regularly reviewed and adjusted.
+This privacy policy is reviewed and updated regularly.

 20. Version